authlete/authlete-ruby-sample-server/README.md

 * The endpoints are not protected by TLS.

-* The authorization endpoint does not support POST (OpenID Connect requires it).
+* The authorization endpoint does not support HTTP POST method (OpenID Connect requires it).

 * The authorization endpoint does not authenticate the end-user.
   End-user authentication always succeeds as if `joe` logged in the